Frequently Asked Questions

 4. Install Swift Backup & Login with the same account used to take the backups (Google account / Anonymous).

+Swift Backup is not able to find my backups!
+What's wrong?
 Following conditions must be fulfilled for Swift Backup to be able to read your backups:

-1. Backups are tied to the account you use in the app.
+- Backups are tied to the account you use in the app.
 If you took backups by signing in the app with a Google account, you must sign-in with the same Google account to access your backups.
 Likewise, if you took backups as an Anonymous user, you must sign-in as an Anonymous user to access your backups.

-2. The backup files need to be in the exact folder as earlier.
+- The backup files need to be in the exact folder as earlier.
 Do not move backups between different accounts or they won't be readable.

-3. The app must be restarted if you just copied the files from a PC or another media back to your device.
+- The app must be restarted if you just copied the files from a PC or another media back to your device.
 Swipe away Swift Backup from your recent apps or use Settings > 'Restart app' from the app settings.

 Important notes:

-• Don't touch folders within the 'SwiftBackup' folder.
+- Don't touch folders within the 'SwiftBackup' folder.
 Always copy the main folder to and from the device.

-• Don't copy 'SwiftBackup' folder to a FAT/FAT32/vfat/sdfat formatted SD Card or USB drive if any of your backup files' size is 4GB or higher.
+- Don't copy 'SwiftBackup' folder to a FAT/FAT32/vfat/sdfat formatted SD Card or USB drive if any of your backup files' size is 4GB or higher.
 If you attempt to do so, all such backup files (>4GB) will be truncated at around 4GB and will no longer be useful.
 Use exFAT formatted SD Cards or USB drives if your device supports exFAT format.

-adb pull /sdcard/SwiftBackup <path/on/pc>
+- - Pull SwiftBackup folder from the device: adb pull /sdcard/SwiftBackup <path/on/pc>

-• To push the folder back to the device:
+- - Push the folder back to the device: adb push <path/on/pc/SwiftBackup> /sdcard/SwiftBackup

 To delete your app backups, open Swift Backup and click on the 'Apps' icon in the top card to enter the Apps screen.
 You can perform all sorts of apps related actions in this screen, so make sure you familiarize yourself with this screen.